olgabrukman/tutorial-docs/KUBERNETES.md

 docker ps | grep docker-http-server
 ```

-## Launch a multi-tier web application using Kubernetes and Docker.
+## Launch a Multi-Tier Web Application Using Kubernetes and Docker.
 The Guestbook example application stores notes from guests in Redis via JavaScript API calls.
 Redis contains a master (for storage), and a replicated set of redis 'slaves'.
 ```ssh